- Warhol the Shutterbug

 - Stars at the Lucies

-At Carnegie Hall, the 14th Annual Lucie Awards spotlight photography’s stylistic and geographic diversity.
+In a bid to rival the Oscars, the 14th Annual Lucie Awards spotlight photography’s stylistic and geographic diversity.

 - Artistic Proving Ground